-Last week my daughter announced she wants to be a journalist.
-My work is focused on rebuilding a vibrant and equitable journalism landscape in America so she hears a fair bit about media and news in our house.
-But this was the first time she had said she wants to be a reporter herself.
+Last week my youngest announced they want to be a journalist.
+My work is focused on rebuilding a vibrant and equitable journalism landscape in America so they hear a fair bit about media and news in our house.
+But this was the first time they had said they want to be a reporter.

 The next day I sent a tweet asking what advice people in my network would give to a 9-year-old aspiring journalist.

 More than 800 people responded, giving advice that ranged from sanguine to snarky.
 I also noticed a lot of people sharing the advice with others and I realized that much of what was being shared in response to my tweet was great advice for journalists of all ages, and even those outside journalism.